 Anxiety is often a long-term issue.
 To keep anxiety from coming back, you need to learn to control your overall anxiety symptoms, and that's not something that happens overnight.
 There is no magic pill for curing anxiety forever, nor is there a therapy that is 100% effective after one session.

 But when you're suffering from anxiety, you want to feel better fast.
-No one wants to sit back and wait hours upon hours for their anxiety to go away, especially if you're dealing with anxiety during an interview, or in an uncomfortable situation, or before sleep.
+No one wants to sit back and wait hours and hours for their anxiety to go away, especially if you're dealing with anxiety during an interview, or in an uncomfortable situation, or before sleep.
 These are all situations where you need rapid help to control your anxiety.
 Below are some potential fast anxiety reduction strategies.

 Anxiety Disorders vs. Nervousness

 The first thing to recognize is whether you're suffering from severe anxiety or simply standard nervousness.
 There is a key difference between an anxiety disorder and feeling nervous in a "normal" situation.

 There is "normal" nervousness.
 For example, if you're about to go on an interview, or a first date, or your boss has called you in for a reprimand, some nervousness is completely normal, and you're not suffering from an anxiety disorder necessarily - you're just dealing with the standard stresses of life.